Code-Institute-Submissions/my-first-milestone-project-3/README.md

     -   Mobile Footer Wireframe - [View](https://github.com/Readri205/my-first-milestone-project/blob/master/wireframes/Mobile%20-%20Scroll%20Down%20to%20Footer.png)

-    The site consists of three pages;

-    1. Home page: draws potential customer through the core activity and the regional attractions.
-    2. Tours page: draws potential customer through high level description of the types of tours available.
-    3. Contact page: summarises the tours, indicates price of tours and allows for contact and enquiry to be made, through form submission, phone call or both.

-        * Navbar will sit on top of header image but will be fixed on scroll down.
+        - Navbar will sit on top of header image but will be fixed on scroll down.
 The Navbar text will be white on an opaque grey background.

-        * Middle section of each page will contain three image boxes with relevant text contained and entered within.
+        - Middle section of each page will contain three image boxes with relevant text contained and entered within.

-        * The footer will also be three sections with traditional ‘About’, ‘Download’ and ‘Social’ sections.
+        - The footer will also be three sections with traditional ‘About’, ‘Download’ and ‘Social’ sections.

-        * All three pages will have same image and text look and feel.
+        - All three pages will have same image and text look and feel.

     -   At screen sizes 992px or less the central image boxes will move from horizontal and stack vertically.
 It will be required to scroll down the page to view the next image boxe and the footer section.
 The footer section will remain horizontal.